sourceduty/Diddy_Kong/README.md

 - Potential for multiplayer or cooperative modes in future updates.

 ## Conclusion
-"Banan Quest - The Diddy Adventure" aims to bring a fresh perspective to the beloved platforming genre, combining classic gameplay with immersive first-person visuals and mechanics.
+"Banana Quest - The Diddy Adventure" aims to bring a fresh perspective to the beloved platforming genre, combining classic gameplay with immersive first-person visuals and mechanics.

 #
 ℹ️ This software is free and open-source; anyone can redistribute it and/or modify it.